zeruhur/obsidian-solottrpgnotation/README.md

-# Solo RPG Notation
+# Solo TTRPG Notation

-An Obsidian plugin for recording and tracking solo tabletop RPG sessions using a standardized notation system.
+A plugin for recording and tracking solo tabletop RPG sessions using a standardized notation system.

-## What is Solo RPG Notation?
+## What is Solo TTRPG Notation?

-Solo RPG Notation is a lightweight text-based system for documenting your solo TTRPG sessions.
+Solo TTRPG Notation is a lightweight text-based system for documenting your solo TTRPG sessions.
 It lets you:

 - Record actions, oracle questions, and dice rolls in a consistent format
 - Tag NPCs, locations, and story threads as they appear